fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-map-using-angularjs.md

 We have a detailed [Map Specification Sheets](https://www.fusioncharts.com/dev/maps/spec-sheets/world)for all the maps that can be rendered using FusionCharts, where you can find the correct `id` of the maps you want to create.

- In this example, we will use the JSON format as shown below:
+ In this example, we will use the JSON format, as shown below:

 ```JSON
 {